-Almost every home has a basement.
+Almost every St. Louis home has a basement.
 While it is often included in a plan, it is often unused or neglected.
-Oftentimes, you would find an unfinished or partially finished basement floor or some old carpet and worn out glue on concrete.
+Oftentimes, you would find an unfinished or partially finished basement flooring or some old carpet and worn out glue on concrete.
 In the past, a home remodel, specifically in the basement, would require more tedious and more expensive options.
-With decorative concrete, basement concrete floors can be at its most appealing, durable, and functional state…all at an affordable cost.
+With decorative concrete, basement flooring can be at its most appealing, durable, and functional state…all at an affordable cost.

 The concrete floor in the basement is often exposed to moisture and humidity because it is below grade level and is the lowest floor in an entire home or commercial establishment.
 Decorative concrete resurfacing and refinishing solutions can address those issues while making the space more valuable than ever.
 A structurally sound basement concrete floors make way for noteworthy benefits, such as:

 There are many things you can do to a basement.
 You can create a family room in the basement and add bathrooms as well.
 Another option is to turn it into a basement laundry room.
 The possibilities are endless.
 However, the floor needs to be finished and in good condition to keep the area functional and safe for use.
 St. Louis businesses can also benefit from a working basement.
 Whether it is used for storage or as a business space, it needs to be in great condition.